beau32/JB-Restful-Activity/README.md

     * Upload Icon: Choose the icon in: /public/ixn/triggers/hello-world/images/

 4. Save

-#### Updating the code to reflect our new Custom Trigger
-1. Open /public/ixn/triggers/hello-world/config.json

-2. Copy the "Key" property from your App Extension Custom Trigger and paste it into config.json.key value

-3. Open /app.js

-4. In the fireEvent handler, insert the name of your Trigger's key in place of the value for: triggerIdFromAppExtensionInAppCenter

-5. **NOTE: Step 5 IS NOT required, except in cases where the Custom Trigger DE has been associated to the Contact Model and the "Advanced" development flow of implementing Contact Filter Criteria is needed** There is a filter definition XML which requires setup and custom values in [this custom trigger JS file](https://github.com/ExactTarget/journey-builder-custom-hello-world/blob/master/public/ixn/triggers/hello-world/js/helloWorldTrigger.js).
-What you see inside there now needs updating, please read [MyEvent.js Filter XML property](https://code.exacttarget.com/marketing-automation/journey-builder/interactions/triggers/custom-triggers) section on Code@ for more information about this piece of your custom trigger.

 #### Defining our Activity App Extension
 1. In App Center on Code@, with your newly created app open, scroll to the bottom of the page